 How do you know if you're currently in the wrong career?

 There's no checklist for this, but there are a few indications that you're in the wrong career.
 Here are a few questions to ask yourself:

-I was recently interviewed for The INFJ Personality Show with Bo Miller.
-In the episode, I talk about my career path and how I arrived at coaching INFJ women.
+In an interview I did for Bo Miller at The INFJ Personality Show, I talk about my career path and how I arrived at coaching INFJ women.
 You can listen here.
-Bo has a special gift for subscribers to The INFJ Life, so take a look at the end of this email for that awesome gift!
+Bo has a special gift for subscribers to The INFJ Life, so take a look at the end of this email for that awesome gift.

 The key to starting my own business was the desire to be in control of the impact I could have.
 If I work for myself, I'm the only limiting factor.
 It took a lot of self-love and acceptance work for me to get to a place where I even felt confident heading out on my own.

 As a coach, my work centers on helping you love and understand yourself so you can live your purpose.
 It's the journey I've been on, and I want the same thing for you, too.

 What about you?
 Do you struggle being happy in your career or work?
 Or are you completely satisfied?
 What questions do you have?
 If you'd like, comment below and let me know what you think.